Argonought/Hello_world/To_do.md

 Reference dashboard/interactive for selection genes - pick gene, then see what organisms, what types of selective agent they work on, etc.

+http://tolweb.org/tree/home.pages/aboutoverview.html - check bottom of page for attempts to visualise the tree of life

 DE example for RNA-seq data

 DoE example